 A Birthday Present of 50 Oak Trees

 Joachim Herz was also a very practical man.
-On his American ranch near Atlanta, Georgia, for instance, he loved nothing more than getting behind the wheel of large diggers and tractors.
+On his American ranch near Atlanta, Georgia, for instance, he loved nothing more than getting behind the wheel of large excavators and tractors.
 He loved water and built several new lakes on his land.
 He planted 50 oaks as a present to his wife on her fiftieth birthday.

 Joachim Herz always stayed active.
 While he was passionate about sailing and an excellent swimmer, the hobby he loved above all else was flying.
 He bought his first airplane, a motor glider made of wood and canvas, in 1968.
-This aircraft, which is still fully functional, can still be found on the ranch today.
+This aircraft, which is still fully functional, can be found on the ranch even today.
 He went on to buy many more airplanes and get his helicopter license.
 He eventually flew a seven-seater turboprop.

 A Belief in Fair Play